Aox Inc.: Corporate history

 Rich Levandov, previously of Phoenix Technologies where he was a core developer of the PC-compatible BIOS that helped that company grow, was hired as Aox's vice president of business development in the late 1980s.
 Levandov shifted the company's add-on developments toward the direction of multimedia and teleconferencing, releasing an all-in-one communications card centered around an Analog Devices DSP in 1993.
 Aox's teleconferencing products debuted in January 1994.
 In March 1994, Apple hired Aox to develop cross-platform devices using Apple's GeoPort serial communication protocol, as well as contracting Aox to build a development kit for prospective peripheral manufacturers behind GeoPort.
 The project came to fruition, with products released in August 1994.

 Aox went from having 20 employees on their payroll in 1987 to 25 by the end of 1989.
 As part of their alliance with IBM, Aox grew to 35 employees in 1990.
-Between 1993 to 1998, Aox's workforce remained steady at 45 employees.
+Between 1993 and 1998, Aox's workforce remained steady at 45 employees.
 In 1998, it saw sales of roughly $4 million.
 Aox ceased operations in 2000, with Michael Aronson and his other employees founding EndPoints Inc., a fabless semiconductor company, the same year.
 Aox existed as a company on paper until it dissolved in 2007.